BLB Solicitors

 Lender security

-If something major happens to the property between exchange of contracts and completion, it’s not just you who stands to lose out.
+If something significant happens to the property between exchange of contracts and completion, it’s not just you who stands to lose.
 Your mortgage lender’s equity is not protected unless you put buildings’ insurance in place.
-If you arrange your cover through your lender, the policy will almost certainly cover the property from exchange of contracts.
+If you arrange your cover through your lender, the policy will inevitably cover the property from exchange of contracts.

 Many home insurance policies contain a clause extending the benefit of cover to the buyer in the period between exchange of contracts and completion.
-However, this cover is only intended for the protection of the seller if the buyer has failed to take out insurance.
+However, this cover is only intended to protect the seller if the buyer fails to take out insurance.

 Price comparison

 These days, we all routinely turn to price comparison websites for home insurance.
-But prospective homebuyers should exercise caution as it’s very easy to purchase a policy which does not cover the period before completion.
+But prospective homebuyers should exercise caution.
+That’s because it’s very easy to purchase a policy that does not cover the period before completion.
+Remember, many companies offer specialist temporary home insurance between exchange and completion.

 Request a Call Back